Online Bachelor of Science in Psychology

-Explore the field of psychology and participate in practical field experience in the fully online Bachelor of Science in Psychology.
+Explore the field of psychology in the fully online Bachelor of Science in Psychology.

 You will have access to the highest quality instructors and courses to prepare you for your next step in life.
 Whether that is promotion in a current career, exploration of a new field, achievement of a life-long goal to earn a university degree, or even just a better understanding of people and their behavior, this program is designed to help you achieve your goals.
 Students can also take advantage of credits they have previously earned to transfer into this bachelor’s degree program.

 Ohio University is ranked the top college in Ohio for online education by Newsweek.

 What courses will you take?